 Step 3: Send a question list and collect suggestions

 The board members will definitely have something to say, and you must encourage them to speak out and participate actively.
-Pre-orientation plays a crucial role here, particularly for the newcomers.
+Board pre-orientation plays a crucial role here, particularly for the newcomers.
 One of the ideas is to prepare a list of questions for the members.
 Then, once everyone gathers at the retreat, they will be able to share their perspective on the issue.

 You might want to put the following thought-provoking questions on this list: